AgentMC/Sao20/Translate/Ru/Part7.md

 *It seems, he is going to fly with a quiet incarnational flight technique, not the aerial elements flight technique that gives speed but also a loud noise......* as she got a little relieved, Кирито casually kicked off the floor.
 With black wings vigorously flapping, they softly floated in the air ──

 The next moment, two people flew the sky with a tremendous momentum that was several times higher than the acceleration of the elevator when using six aerial elements.
-The cruel air current hit the face as the tallest tower of the Northern Центория Imperial Palace approached.
+The cruel air current hit the face as the tallest tower of the Северной Центория Imperial Palace approached.
 She knew it was much lower than Собора, but they passed over it she closed eyes.

 *If you can speed up so far with incarnation, what will happen if you use aerial elements flying technique at full power......?* After considering it, Асуна remembered that once she had experienced the same.